jvntra/Recommendation_System_Framework/README.md

 # Recommendation Systems with MovieLens User Rating Data.

 **Please Note:** the projects content serving for course evaluation is `MovieLens_EDA.ipynb` which contains all my EDA and modeling processes.
-All other content for the recommendation system framework I'm building is **under development**
+All other content for the recommendation system framework I'm building is **under development**.

 ## Introduction